Parents

 Clayton (H32), Ashlee and Escher (H33), Gabriel (H44), Deanna (H45), Dharma (H36), Beth (H37), Krystal (H38) and Chloe and Romy (H39)

-Dear Grade 5 families,
+Dear Grade 5 Families,

-Have a lovely long weekend,
+Have a wonderful weekend,

-The grade 5 team
+The Grade 5 team.

 Dear Families,